 Hay rattle is an annual which can be found in meadows and grows in full sun, it flowers from May to July and has yellow flowers followed by seeds which rattle in the wind by having an oversized seed pod.
 Being a Hemi Parasite Hay Rattle requires a host from which it takes energy via … Continued

-WINTER ACONITE Plant 5cm (2″) deep as soon as possible.
+Planting Guide HERE WINTER ACONITE Plant 5cm (2″) deep as soon as possible.
 The foliage may be dying back, this is quite normal, the corm is still moist.
 Soaking in water for a few hours is beneficial.
 WOOD ANEMONE Plant twig like rhizomes 7-8cm (2-3″) deep horizontally 10-15cm Apart in soil or leaf mould.
-Soaking in water for … Continued
+Soaking … Continued

-Request our free wildflower growing guide and catalogue today by emailing us at email@example.com and we’ll be happy to send it out to you as soon as possible.
-Or you can download it by ordering from our book section.
+Request our free wildflower growing guide and catalogue today by emailing us at firstname.lastname@example.org and we’ll be happy to send it out to you as soon as possible.
+Or you can download it by either ordering from our book section or Here.